davidminq/chitchat/README.md

-# 🌐 iBuddy
+# 🌐 ChitChat

 **Chat with anyone within a 1km radius**

-iBuddy is a location-based real-time chat application that connects people in your immediate area.
+ChitChat is a location-based real-time chat application that connects people in your immediate area.
 Built with React and Firebase, it creates local communities through proximity-based chat rooms.

 ## ✨ Features